 F1 Sprint rules explained: British Grand Prix debuts new trial race weekend format at Silverstone

-What you need to know about the revolutionary new race weekend format at Silverstone as F1 Sprint enters the fray; Watch the whole new-look race weekend from the home of British motorsport live on Sky Sports F1 with competitive track action on Friday, Saturday and Sunday
+What you need to know about the revolutionary new race weekend format at Silverstone as F1 Sprint enters the fray on Saturday; watch the whole new-look race weekend from the home of British motorsport live on Sky Sports F1 with competitive track action each day from Friday

 By James Galloway